dpquoc/logits-processor-zoo/README.md

 ```

-For the detailed examples in each framework, please have a look at **example_notebook** directory.
+For the detailed examples in each framework, please have a look at **lpz_examples** directory.

 ## Available Logits Processors